 According to Venkatesh et al. [26], social influence is defined as the level of an individual perception to use a new system based on the influences of his or her important persons.
 In a previous research, it has been observed that social influence is built on the merger of individual norm and persona attributes [27].
 These attributes are the key points of prominent societal forces that might influence customers' awareness and actions.
 Moreover, Rashotte [28] defined social influence as how other individuals indirectly or directly change the behavior, attitude, feelings and thoughts of an individual.
 In other words, it is a process by which individuals develop their real feelings and behaviors as a result of the interaction with other people who are perceived as similar, desirable or expert changes.
 People adjust their beliefs about others according to the psychological principles to keep their social life balance.
-People are influenced most when the social group concerning an individual expects them to maintain a particular attitude, and the individual is likely to adopt it as well.
-The other individuals include parents and peers who interact with the individual frequently will also impact the belief and behaviour of the individual.
+People are influenced most when the social group concerning an individual sinclude parents and peers who interact with the individual frequently will also impact the belief and behaviour of the individual.
 In addition, the individual can also be influenced by the media like Facebook, Twitter and Instagram because this social media has become a significant online platform for individuals to develop their social network [29].